How Does the Gracious Lotus Inspire Us to Find Beauty in Life’s Struggles? (2025)

 Traditional medicinal uses and modern research

-In Ayurveda and Traditional Chinese Medicine, lotus seeds, leaves, and root help digestion, ease restlessness, and support circulation.
-Modern studies highlight alkaloids and flavonoids in Nelumbo nucifera that show soothing and mild antioxidant effects.
-We look for publications and reputable brands that provide third-party testing when choosing supplements.
+In Ayurveda and Traditional Chinese Medicine, lotus seeds, leaves, and roots have traditionally been used to support digestion, ease restlessness, and promote healthy circulation.
+Preliminary laboratory and small-scale studies have identified alkaloids and flavonoids in Nelumbo nucifera that may possess antioxidant and mild calming properties.

 How the lotus’s calming symbolism supports mental health routines